psmak3/psmak3.github.io/_posts/personal/2017-02-13-personal-ilovelove.md

 Founded by St. Valentine in 270 SD, St. Valentine (aka: the Love Guru) was a Roman priest who was imprisoned for illegally marrying Christian couples.
-You have to remember at that time, the majority of Christians were food for lions, and Claudis at the time was not too keen on this rogue priest wedding heretics.
+You have to remember at that time, the majority of Christians were food for lions, and Claudius at the time was not too keen on this rogue priest wedding heretics.
 St. Valentine eventually died, but everyone knew of his great work in the field of love, so Western Civiliation granted him a day.

 There is nothing I dislike about this day.
 Anyone who knows me personally knows how much I love to love, and because of this I try to spread my joy upon all people, great or small.